ManishDait/java-by-example/README.md

 # Java By Example
-Java by Example is a collection of various code snippet in java.
+Java by Example offers a collection of straightforward code snippets for various program in Java.

 ## Algorithms